robertsoli/HR_Analysis/notebook/HR_Analysis.md

  - This may be due to the fact that new employees tend to be excited about joining a company, and have not been exposed to a lengthy term of work in the same business.

-To drill down on the low satisfaction level at 4 years tenure, lets look at the promotion ratio for tenures:
+To drill down on the low satisfaction level at 4 years tenure, lets look at the promotion ratio per tenure:

 ```sql
 SELECT time_spend_company,